MUN Chairing Script

 *2 raise their placards*

-“With 12 in favour, 7 against and 2 abstentions, this Draft Resolution passes and all others are discarded, clapping is now in order”
+“With 12 in favor, 7 against and 2 abstentions, this Draft Resolution passes and all others are discarded, clapping is now in order”

 - Note that because we reordered the draft resolutions earlier, Draft resolution 1.2 is the first we vote on

-In roll-call voting the situation is similar except you have to go round every delegate and ask whether they are voting in favour, against, Yes with rights, No with rights, Abstaining or Passing.
+In roll-call voting, the situation is similar except you have to go round every delegate and ask whether they are voting in favor, against, Yes with rights, No with rights, Abstaining or Passing.

 “We are now moving onto the voting procedure for Draft Resolution 1.2, Delegate of A how do you vote”

 “Delegate of B how do you vote”

 “Delegate of C how do you vote”

 *Votes in Favour*

 *goes through all other delegates, returns to Delegate of B*